 Otherwise, why would God have devoted over 25% of the Bible to prophecy?

 And why did Jesus criticize the Pharisees for knowing the signs of the weather but being ignorant about the signs of the times (Matt.
 16:2-3)?

 And why did He command us to understand the prophecies of Daniel as they pertain to the End of the Age (Matt.
 24:15)?

 And why did Paul tell us that the end times events should not take us by surprise (1 Thes.
 5:1-4)?

 And why does the Lord promise a crown of righteousness to those who long for His appearing (2 Tim.
 4:8)?

 And why is the Book of Revelation the only book in the Bible that promises a blessing to those who read, hear, and take it to heart (Rev. 1:3)?

-Like I said, you probably won’t change his mind but at least you’ll know you’re on the right track.
+You probably won’t change his opinion of prophecy, but at least you’ll know your interest in the subject is not misplaced.